How a smoking, beer-drinking bear inspired an army

 Little Wojtek enlists in the fight against the Axis powers

-Feeding of the bear was a simple enough matter.
-The soldiers gave him a military service book and soldier’s wages of double rations instead of coin.
+Feeding the bear was a simple enough matter.
+The soldiers gave him a military service book and soldier’s wages of double rations instead of coins.
 Duly conscripted, Private Wojtek began his tour of duty with the Polish army.

 Growing up in military camps

 Having been raised by humans, Wojtek had little trouble adjusting to the rigors of military life.
 He had, however, a penchant for mischief.
 Small pranks ensued, such as stealing clothes from clotheslines.
 He also liked to chase oranges which the soldiers would throw to practice using grenades.
 He didn’t like to sleep alone.
 So, Wojtek would often sneak into tents and climb into bed with other soldiers.